phoqe/Fackla/readme.md

 ### Mapbox

 Visit the [Mapbox Installation Guide](https://docs.mapbox.com/android/maps/guides/install) for further instructions and to get a secret access token.
-You’ll need to add your secret access token in the `gradle.properties` file.
+You’ll need to add your secret access token in the `cred.properties` file.
 It’s read from the project-level `build.gradle` file.
 Make sure to keep it **secret**.

 ## Usage